zacgerber/backend-word-count-assessment/README.md

 ```

 ## Part A
-For the `--count` flag, implement a `print_words(filename)` function that counts how often each word appears in the text and prints:
+For the `--count` flag, implement a `print_words()` function that counts how often each word appears in the text and prints:

     word1 : count1
     word2 : count2